Evan Stewart (diver)

 Evan Stewart (born June 11, 1975) is a former Olympic diver for Zimbabwe.
 He competed in three consecutive Summer Olympics for his native country, starting in 1992 (Barcelona, Spain).
+Stewart was an All-American for the University of Tennessee swimming and diving team from 1994 to 1997.

 Stewart captured two medals at the 1994 Commonwealth Games in Victoria, British Columbia, Canada.
 He is the son of former field hockey player Anthea Stewart, who won the gold medal in the women's competition at the 1980 Summer Olympics in Moscow, Soviet Union.